 - Please be advised of contractual matters: Monetary disputes or complaints alleging "non-performance" are usually deemed part of contractual agreements to which the Board of Professional Engineers has no jurisdiction.

-allegations of unethical conduct, incompetence, unlicensed practice, misrepresentation, plan stamping, or other practice allegations, but NOT contractual disputes.
+- Complaints may involve unethical conduct, incompetence, unlicensed practice, misrepresentation, plan stamping, or other practice allegations, but NOT contractual disputes.
 Complaints must contain sufficient factual evidence to indicate a clear violation of the registration law.

 - Complaints are reviewed by a Complaint Committee which is composed of two members of the Board of Professional Engineers.
 The Complaint Committee may refer a complaint to the Office of Investigative Services if it is deemed that more information is required of a particular complaint.
 If the Board determines, based on the Complaint Committee's recommendations, that a violation of the law has occurred, a hearing will be scheduled before the Board or an Administrative Law Judge.
 A final order can be appealed to the Circuit Court.

 - Finally, accusing another person of a violation of the law is a serious matter; therefore, you should be certain that there is professional wrongdoing.
 Anonymous complaints are not accepted.
 It is mandatory that a completed and signed complaint form be submitted.
 Complaint forms may be obtained by calling 410-230-6256 or online..